F5EMEA/oltra/use-cases/automation/bigip/README.md

   <img src="images/bigip-pipeline.png" style="width:65%">
 </p>

-The pipeline configuration for the bigip repos can be found on the following [file](https://github.com/f5emea/oltra/use-cases/automation/bigip/pipelines/bigip-pipeline.yml)
+The pipeline configuration for the bigip repos can be found on the following [**file**](https://github.com/f5emea/oltra/use-cases/automation/bigip/pipelines/bigip-pipeline.yml)

 ### WAF Repository
 The WAF repository functions as the storage location for declarative WAF policies.
 After an AS3 declaration is created on BIG-IP, BIG-IP retrieves the WAF policy from this repository.
 To ensure efficient operation, we have enabled the "ignoreChanges": true flag on the AS3 policies.
 This setting ensures that the WAF policy is only pulled once, and subsequent changes to the AS3 declaration will not trigger a re-download of the WAF policy.

 In this use-case, the WAF repository does not feature any pipelines for updating the WAF policies.
 Instead, we anticipate that the SecOps team will utilize the BIG-IP UI to manage the WAF policies directly.
-For customers seeking to manage WAF policies in a DevSecOps manner, we recommend reviewing the following use-case, which enhances this use-case with DevSecOps practices.
+For customers seeking to manage WAF policies in a DevSecOps manner, we recommend reviewing the following [**use-case**](https://github.com/f5emea/oltra/use-cases/devsecops/bigip), which enhances this use-case with DevSecOps practices.

 ## Demo